How much does it cost to hire you to photograph our wedding?

 Do you use professional gear and bring back-ups on the wedding day?

 I bring back-ups for my back-ups!
-I own two Canon 5D Mark III camera bodies, and my gear bag is filled with professional grade Canon L series lenses of various focal lengths, both prime and zoom, to achieve the look I want.
+I own two Canon 5D Mark IV camera bodies and a third Mark III body, and my gear bag is filled with professional grade Canon L series lenses of various focal lengths, both prime and zoom, to achieve the look I want.
 I use off-camera flash (four Canon 600 series flashes for the camera fans out there) to create dynamic, vibrant reception photos, especially after dark when the dancing starts.
 I want you to feel the mood of your reception- not look like you were in a dark cave!

 Yes, and they're all professional photographers themselves.
 For larger weddings, ones with spread-out locations, or venues where a second angle would be amazing, I have a circle of trusted, talented, and professional photographers that I work with regularly.

-I’m not sure I want a second photographer- do you sometimes work along?
+I’m not sure I want a second photographer- are you comfortable working alone?

 Yes, especially for small or medium sized weddings.
 I would be happy to show you the galleries of weddings where all of the images were taken by me alone to give you an idea of how I can work quickly and unobtrusively during a ceremony to capture different angles.